-Playing rugby for Hilton, ‘Bain of Harrismith’ became the bane of Michaelhouse in the first rugby game between these two toffee-nosed schools, where vaguely bored and lazy shouts of ‘a bit more pressure from the rear!’ are heard through the gin fumes surrounding the rugby fields.
+Playing rugby for Hilton, ‘Bain of Harrismith’ became the bane of Michaelhouse in the first rugby game between these two toffee-nosed schools, where vaguely bored and lazy shouts of ‘a bit more pressure in the rear, chaps!’ are heard through the gin fumes surrounding the rugby fields.

 Drop goals were four points and tries were three in those distant days.
-I like that the one side was “smarter with their feet” . . and that being smarter with your feet was better than “pretty passing”.
+I like that the one side was “smarter with their feet” . . and that being smarter with your feet was better than “pretty passing.”

 I’ve included a lovely picture of the Michaelhouse scrum on top.

-Rugby in Harrismith was full of Bains and Blands:
+Rugby in Harrismith was full of Bains and Blands, seven in this team:

 Handwritten on the edge of one of these is “He wasn’t ill at all. (illegible) just found him (illegible) “